 An opened book on a table

-This is the six-step process I follow to read non-fiction books.
+This is the six-step process I follow to read and retain more from non-fiction books:

 Step 1: Intention

-I don’t jump into a book with the same attitude if I’m just curious about a subject or want to answer a particular question.
-I learned I don’t have to read books from cover to cover.
+We don’t jump into a book with the same attitude if we’re just curious about a subject or want to answer a particular question.

 Step 2: Overview

-Then, I have a grasp of the book and its content.
-I use reviews, summaries, podcast interviews, or anything else to understand the overall book content.
+For that, understand the purpose of the book and its content.
+Use reviews, summaries, or anything else to understand the overall book content.

-Recently, I started to experiment with Copilot for this step.
-I ask Copilot to generate an executive summary of a book, for example.
+A good experiment to try is to use ChatGPT or Copilot for this step.
+We could use any of the two to generate an executive summary of a book, for example.

 Step 3: Note

-I divide each book note into two halves.
+For the new note, use the date and the book title as the note title.
+Then divide the note into two halves.
 The first half is for questions and connections, and the second half is for the actual notes.

 a rectangle divided into two halves